GFDRR/rdl-standard/docs/guides/metadata.md

 If your risk datasets use terms from existing taxonomies or classifications, use the [taxonomy mappings](mappings/index.md) to identify the equivalent codes in RDLS.

-If you plan to describe the spatial coverage of your risk data using coordinates, you may need to [transform your coordinates to the correct coordinate reference system](#transform-coordinates-between-coordinate-reference-systems).
+If you plan to describe the spatial coverage of your risk data using coordinates, you might need to [transform your coordinates to the correct coordinate reference system](#transform-coordinates-between-coordinate-reference-systems).

 #### Use the RDLS spreadsheet template